addrummond/jsockd/Readme.md

 Steps to add JSockD to your application:

-* Bundle all of the Javascript code that you want to execute into a single ES6 module.
+* Bundle all of the required Javascript library code into a single ES6 module.
 [Esbuild](https://esbuild.github.io/api/) is one example of a suitable bundler.
 * Compile the ES6 module into a QuickJS bytecode file using the `compile_es6_module` command (see next section).
 * Configure your client library with the path to the bytecode file and the public key used to sign it.
 * Use the client library to send commands to the JSockD server.